How to contact your utility to report a problem

 4) If you’re in a bad mood, wait until you get over it.
 Don’t be a hothead when you contact the utility.
 Yes, you can afford to wait an hour or a day… believe me, you’ll probably be doing a whole lot more waiting…

 OK, so you’ve done all that.
 NOW, you can contact the utility.
 You might call the first time; be very nice, respectful, etc. The helpdesk person isn’t your enemy — it isn’t his/her fault that the pole is noisy.
+Don’t try to be overly technical — the person on the phone won’t know or care.
 Get a problem ticket #, see if they’ll give you a date, and then LOG it and wait.

 If they partly fix the problem, thank them for doing so, and then inform them that it isn’t completely fixed.
 Again, do as much locating yourself as you can.